Skellods-Network/SHPS4Node/README.md

 ## TODO List until release of version 4 (and start of SemVer)

 - make sure that authentication mechanisms actually work
-- replace custom SESSION/COOKIE modules with FOSS modules from npm (`cookie-session`)
 - replace custom body parser with FOSS modules from npm (`busboy`)
+- implement file upload
-- log to DB (custom implementation)
+- log to DB
-- ~~remove dumb plugin-loading in favor of meta-files in module-packages~~ DONE
+- remove dumb plugin-loading in favor of meta-files in module-packages

 ## TODO List after release